aniketkr01/Dhira_AGI/README.md

 ## Upcoming Goals
 1. Improving GUI.
 2. Including more image processing related features.
-3. Reducing bugs and errors.
+3. Reducing bugs and errors such as inconsistent with normal search that does not invlove any task.
 4. Making software platform independent.

 <!-- CONTACT -->